 By this time we were hungry, and Ewa assured me that she had somewhere special in mind for dinner.
 She drove us both to the village of Runowo Krajeńskie – I was really getting acquainted with Polish villages by now! – where we went to the Pałac Runowo Hotel for some top notch grub.

-I opted for a delicious steak tartare followed by beef cheeks – I think I was in a meat coma for about a week afterwards!
+I opted for some Polish food classics – a delicious steak tartare followed by beef cheeks – I think I was in a meat coma for about a week afterwards!